 vendor/

-Index size of a few thousand files indexes in minutes; tens of thousands without exclusions can take hours and may silently give up.
+A few thousand files index in minutes; tens of thousands without exclusions can take far longer and may silently give up.
+Note that an empty or missing .aiexclude blocks nothing.

 After resync, run two quick probes:

-If your org has a data-residency policy locking you to a region behind the latest snapshot, Code Assist behavior is out of your hands.
-File a ticket with your Workspace / GCP admin requesting either a region change or an exception, depending on policy.
+If your org has a data-residency policy locking you to a region behind the latest snapshot, behavior is out of your hands.
+File a ticket with your Workspace / GCP admin requesting a region change or an exception, per policy.

 When this is not on you

 Google occasionally A/B routes Code Assist users to different model variants for capacity reasons, especially during a new-snapshot rollout.
-If quality fluctuates day-to-day with no changes on your end, you are seeing routing variance.
-It usually settles within a week of a major release.
+If quality fluctuates day to day with no changes on your end, that is routing variance and usually settles within a week of a major release.
+Marketplace caching is also outside your control — the VS Code marketplace can serve a slightly stale copy of the plugin for a few days after a release.

 Easy to misdiagnose as

 Concluding that “Gemini is bad at code.”
-The same model accessed via gemini.google.com, Vertex AI Studio, or the API directly often performs noticeably better — which means the bottleneck is the IDE integration layer, not model capability.
-If you can reproduce a failure on the web but not in the plugin (or vice versa), focus the investigation on whichever side fails.
+The same model via gemini.google.com, Vertex AI Studio, or the API directly often performs noticeably better, which means the bottleneck is the integration layer, not model capability.
+If you can reproduce a failure on the web but not in the plugin (or vice versa), focus on whichever side fails.

-Also easy to confuse Code Assist with the older AI Studio extension or with third-party Gemini IDE plugins.
-Make sure you are actually using the official Cloud Code / Gemini Code Assist extension before troubleshooting.
+It is also easy to confuse Code Assist with the older AI Studio extension, with third-party Gemini IDE plugins, or now with Antigravity.
+Make sure you know which tool you are actually running before troubleshooting.

 Prevention

-- Set the plugin to auto-update; recheck the version monthly when Google ships a model snapshot.
+- Set the plugin to auto-update and recheck the version monthly when Google ships a snapshot.

-- Pin a single GCP project for Code Assist and document which one across the team.
+- Pin a single Google Cloud project for Code Assist and document which one across the team.

 - Maintain a

-.aiexcludefile so the indexer does not choke onnode_modulesor build artifacts. - After any IDE major-version upgrade, fully restart and re-sign-in once.
+.aiexcludefile so the index does not choke onnode_modulesor build artifacts. - After any IDE major-version upgrade, fully restart and re-sign-in once.

-- Keep one bookmark to the Vertex AI model catalog so you can cross-check the current model names.
+- Keep a bookmark to the Code Assist release notes so you can cross-check current model names.

 FAQ

-- Does signing out wipe my chat history?
-No, history is server-side and reappears after re-auth, but local index state may rebuild.
+geminicodeassist.projectfromsettings.json, sign out, reopen, then set the project only through the status-barSwitch Projectpicker. - Does signing out wipe my chat history?
+No. History is server-side and reappears after re-auth, though the local index may rebuild.

 Related